DanielMartensson/OpenSourceLogger-Web/ReadMe.md

 If you don't know your LAN address, you can type in this command in linux `ifconfig` in the terminal

-5. Create a Outlook account

-Create a Outlook account and make sure you have enabled so you can login from third parts software, e.g Java Mail.
-Because `OpenSourceLogger` uses `Java Mail` to login into Outlook.
-This feature exist because if `OpenSourceLogger` is on the fly over a night and something happens, then it will stop everything and send a message back to you.

-6. Download `OpenSourceLogger`
+5. Download `OpenSourceLogger`

 Download the `OpenSourceLogger` and change the `application.properties` in the `/src/main/resources` folder.
 Here you can set the configuration for your database IP address, user and password.
-You can also set a gmail address and its password.
+Here set the address of your `Outlook` account.
+The `service.MailService.from` must be the same as `configuration.MailConfiguration.username`.

 ```
 server.port=8080